Global Health Outreach Projects

 • Previous experience with managing websites and social media is a preference.

-• Previous work or volunteer experience in global health is an asset.
+• Previous work or volunteer experience or academic background in global health is an asset.

 Internship Timeline: